 - Post office

 Even though you might have done everything you could to make sure all mail will arrive at your new place, sometimes things fall through the cracks.
 To avoid this and to ensure that you receive all pieces of mail, redirect your post.
 This means that any mail sent to your old address will automatically be redirected to your new place.
 You can set this temporary solution up to 3 months in advance directly from your post office’s website.

 Ready to make your move?

-With this handy checklist, you now know who you should inform about your upcoming change of address.
+With this handy list, you now know who you should inform about your upcoming change of address.
 You’ll have a much easier time going through each section and making sure you don’t miss anyone.
-And once you know all the people and groups to contact, you’ll need to contact one more: a moving company to help you.
+And once you know all the people and groups to contact, you’ll need to contact one more: a removal company to help you.
 Our site makes it incredibly simple to reach out to multiple companies at once.
 It saves you time, money, and most importantly, a lot of hassle!